pionl/smart-emailing-v3/UPGRADE.md

 # Upgrade 0.4 to 1.0

-- Change all used model classes namespace to 'SmartEmailing\v3\Models' (for example `SmartEmailing\v3\Request\Import\Contact` is now `SmartEmailing\v3\Models\Contact`)
+- Change all used model classes namespace to 'SmartEmailing\v3\Models'
+- All model classes uses getters and setters instead of public properties (for example `SmartEmailing\v3\Request\Import\Contact` is now `SmartEmailing\v3\Models\Contact`)
 - Change references to namespace `SmartEmailing\v3\Request` to `SmartEmailing\v3\Endpoints`
 - Rename `SmartEmailing\v3\Request\CustomFields\CustomField` to `SmartEmailing\v3\Models\CustomFieldDefinition`